-In the two largest boreal and arctic countries Canada (CAN) and RussiaRussian (RUS), inversions produce a CO2 sink (average 217249 and 325326 TgC yr-1) which is systematically larger than the NGHGIsNIs (2 and 171473 TgC yr-1, respectively) during 2000-2019.
-CAN is one of the few countries that do NOT capture most of the recent indirect env change effects (Grassi et al. 2021),2001-2019.
-The larger Russian sink of inversions is similar with the results of a recent analysis (Schepaschenko et al. 2021) (Schepaschenko et al., 2021) of forest inventory and satellite biomass data estimating a carbon accumulation of 343 TgC yr-1 from 1988 to 2014.
-The Russian carbon sink rate of stock increase is 6.0 TgC yr-2+ annually in the NGHGIsNI during the 2000s, smaller than the increasing CO2 sink rate of 16.4 TgC yr-2+ across inversions.
+In the two largest boreal and arctic countries Canada (CAN) and Russia (RUS), inversions produce a CO2 sink (average 217 and 325 TgC yr-1) which is systematically larger than the NGHGIs (2 and 171 TgC yr-1, respectively) during 2000-2019.
+CAN is one of the few countries that do NOT capture most of the recent indirect env change effects (Grassi et al. 2021).
+The larger Russian sink of inversions is similar with the results of a recent analysis (Schepaschenko et al. 2021) of forest inventory and satellite biomass data estimating a carbon accumulation of 343 TgC yr-1 from 1988 to 2014.
+The Russian carbon sink rate of increase is 6.0 TgC yr-2 in the NGHGIs during the 2000s, smaller than the increasing CO2 sink rate of 16.4 TgC yr-2 across inversions.
 When inversions include all lands in these two countries instead of managed land only, the net land CO2 sink becomes 40% larger in CAN and 16% larger in RUS.
-Unmanaged lands in our intact forest dataset cover 30% of CAN and 15% of RUS totalin our intact forest area, and aredataset, respectively, associated with nearly identical-CO2 sink densities of 44 gC m-2 yr-1 and 29 gC m-2 yr-1, respectively, nearly identical compared to 46 gC m-2 yr-1 and 30 gC m-2 yr-1 in managed lands.
+Unmanaged lands in our intact forest dataset cover 30% of CAN and 15% of RUS total forest area, and are associated with CO2 sink densities of 44 gC m-2 yr-1 and 29 gC m-2 yr-1, respectively, nearly identical compared to 46 gC m-2 yr-1 and 30 gC m-2 yr-1 in managed lands.
 It should be noted that in Canada's CRF, removals by Forest Land are largely diminished by the emissions from harvested wood products in the LULUCF sector.
-NIR, flux from grassland is not estimated in its national inventories, but the area of intensively managed grassland only accounts for 1% of total area.